karma4u101/FoBo/README.md

 User powered Lift module
 ========================
-**(*)** This is a _unofficial_ user powered Lift module which means it is a work based on the sound foundation of Lift and done by a developer who uses Lift for development ;), sharing it with others.
+**(*)** This is a _optional_ Lift user community powered Lift module which means it is a work based on the sound foundation of Lift done by developers who uses Lift for development, sharing it with others.